Yuri Babenko: Coaching career

 Following his professional playing career, Babenko moved into the coaching ranks, remaining with Dynamo Moscow as an assistant coach for two seasons.
 He later served as the head coach of HC Vityaz of the KHL for the 2021–22 season.
-He joined Ak Bars Kazan coaching ranks as an assistant during the 2022–23 season, and was elevated at interim coach before returning to a assistant role following the hiring of Zinetula Bilyaletdinov.
+He joined Ak Bars Kazan coaching ranks as an assistant during the 2022–23 season, and was elevated at interim coach before returning to an assistant role following the hiring of Zinetula Bilyaletdinov.